graphsense/zec-client/README.md

 ## Usage

-Building the docker container (a tagged GitHub version of Zcash is specified in `docker/Makefile`):
+Building the docker container (the Zcash is version is specified in the `Dockerfile`):

     docker-compose build